 The London Review of Books has its own bookshop, and this revelation hit me en route to the British Museum.
 I had stepped out of Holborn tube station, right into an area which I inevitably associate with the Inns of Court and a somewhat Dickensian atmosphere.
-Still, I know enough about the Bloomsbury set (let’s not linger on this, though, lest another reading list gap rears its head) to get the tingling feeling of a literary time-traveller once the dome of St Paul’s is out of sight.
+Still, I know enough about the Bloomsbury set (let’s not linger on this, though, lest another reading list gap rear its head) to get the tingling feeling of a literary time-traveller once the dome of St Paul’s is out of sight.

 The LRB bookshop is of an ordered nature, all pristine books in neat lines of uncracked spines.
 The entrance area feels somewhat transitory, with wide windows framing the outside world which still feels too close for comfort.
 Downstairs, it’s a different, hushed, story, where time spent in the company of books is a slow affair.